 And as an Extra Bonus, This also helps with your domain’s reputation.
 It helps keep you out of the spam folder.

-You’ve been sending mucho attachments with every email.
+You’ve been sending many attachments with every email.

 This survives better than copying and pasting images into the signature area of Mac and iOS mail.
-This sloppy copy-and-pasting results in missing images errors that say “null”.
+This sloppy copy-and-pasting results in missing image errors that say “null.”
 And when they do work, they send extra attachments (that can disappear) and cause your social media links to appear as separate attachments.

 Here is the Mac Help Nashville self-hosted signature:

-I’ve tried it, and because I use Squarespace, they don’t allow it.
+I’ve tried it, and they don’t allow it because I use Squarespace.

-If you are using a platform that makes this difficult, there is an easy solution.
-SubDomains allow you to get a completely separate server that you fully control.
+If you use a platform that makes this difficult, there is an easy solution.
+SubDomains allows you to get a completely separate server that you fully control.

-If your Squarespace website is www.yourcompany.com you could use a subdomain: https://signature.yourcompany.com.
-The subdomain is all yours to control any way you’d like.
+If your Squarespace website is www.yourcompany.com, you could use a subdomain: https://signature.yourcompany.com.
+The subdomain is all yours to control in any way you’d like.

 Why not just pay a hosted email signature company?

-Sure, although, it is NOT the way to achieve the ultimate design and control.
+Sure, it is NOT the way to achieve the ultimate design and control.

 You won’t have an unlimited palette to achieve your brand image.
 And you’ll find they often fit your e-signature design onto one of their templates.
-But this limits flexibility in the design.
+However, this limits flexibility in the design.
 They often restrict you to using their stock fonts, icons, images, and graphics in designing your E-signature.
 Some allow minor modifications to their templates for an up-charge.
-Although they are rarely worth the price.
+However, they are rarely worth the price.